The Capital of Australia, Canberra is the only of the

 From the roof visitors can experience a great vie of the modern city.
 Inside the building you may find documents of great importance to the history of Australia and the capital Canberra.

 Australian War Memorial

-At the entrance is the Commemorative Courtyard with walls full of names of every Australian who has died in war since 1885.
+Inscribed in bronze are the names of every single Australian who has died in war since 1985.

 Lake Burley Griffin